adibarra/fintasy/README.md

 This is our group project for CS.3354 Software Engineering.
 Our goal is to be able to create a platform for paper trading which can also host competitions.
 The project's documentation can be found here: [Fintasy Documentation](https://adibarra.github.io/fintasy/).

+There is a live demo of the project which deploys the latest changes from the `main` branch.
+You can access the demo [here](https://fintasy.adibarra.com).

 ## Tooling

 #### VSCode